StevenBlack/vocab/README.md

 Anything relating to acting or the theatre.

+### thot
+A woman who has many casual sexual encounters or relationships.
+"That Ho Over There."

 ### Throat-Clearing
 Before criticizing their own tribe, people feel the need to reaffirm their loyalty to the tribe.
 "I support X but..."
 They do this because other people